I'm Bas van Beek

 What e-commerce taught me

 Everything I know about building software that has to run a real business, day in and day out, I learned there.
-I watched partners I worked with for a decade grow many times over — strong software meeting strong entrepreneurship, both sides doing the work.
+I watched clients I worked with for a decade grow many times over: strong software meeting strong entrepreneurship, both sides doing the work.
 That’s still the part that keeps me going: not new logos, but watching someone I’ve worked with for years grow into something neither of us imagined at the start.

 How I build now

-If that resonates, the best place to start is how we work, or just get in touch and tell me what you’re wrestling with.
-You’ll get a straight, honest answer either way.
+Sound familiar?
+Then read more about how we build, or get in touch and tell me what you’re wrestling with.
+You’ll get a clear, direct answer either way.